Adrian Diaz out as Seattle Police chief?

-Rantz: Chief Adrian Diaz likely out at Seattle Police Department, sources say
+Rantz: Adrian Diaz out as Seattle Police Chief, will stay with department

 (File photo: Elaine Thompson, AP)